walleio/GlassMol-Interpretable-Molecular-Property-Prediction-with-Concept-Bottleneck-Models/README.md

 python <explainer_step2.py> <model> <dataset> <mol_to_analyze>

 ```
-- <model> is whichever model has been trained (either 'gnn' or 'llm').
+--model is whichever model has been trained (either 'gnn' or 'llm').
-- <dataset> is the dataset used during training (set in the args.yaml).
+-dataset is the dataset used during training (set in the args.yaml).
-- <mol_to_analyze> is the # of the molecule in the test set that you would like to analyze.
+--mol_to_analyze is the # of the molecule in the test set that you would like to analyze.

 ### Helpful Information